kale-stew/climb-log/blog/gear/first-winter-peak.md

 - Mount Bierstadt's Standard Route

-  - Guanella Pass does close somewhere between 1.5 and 3 miles below the pass's summit during winter months, but it doesn't add that much to your climb all things considered.
+  - Guanella Pass does close somewhere between 1.5 and 3 miles below the top of pass during winter months, but it doesn't add that much to your climb all things considered.
 As far as road walks go, this one is pretty easily done and won't bog down your overall day by much.
 You also typically have a nice trench to work with as Bierstadt is heavily trafficked on and off season.
   - _Roundtrip stats:_ 10 miles & 3,700 feet of gain.

 - Mount Sherman's South Slopes